robyeva/Miscellaneous/Statistics_policy_effect_on_education_indonesia.md

 Duflo (2001) in “Schooling and Labor Market Consequences of School Construction in Indonesia: Evidence from an Unusual Policy Experiment”.
-The study analyzes whether the construction of schools in selected regions in Indonesia affects the years of schooling and the earnings of the treated areas.**
+The study analyzes whether the construction of schools in selected regions in Indonesia affects the years of schooling and the earnings in the treated areas.**

 ``` r